-1 Introduct ion 1.
-Introduct ion 5 2.
-Main find Main findings 2.1.
-Individual shareholders were found for only one-sixth of vessels accused of IUU fishing, with most of the data being incomplete, revealing the ultimate beneficial gap in the fisheries sector 15 2.2.
+1. Introduct ion 5 2.
+Main find ings 15 2.1.
+Individual shareholders were found for only one-sixth of vessels accused of IUU fishing, with most of the data being incomplete, revealing the beneficial gap in the fisheries sector 15 2.2.
 Billions of dollars are lost in Illicit Financial Flows linked to IUU fishing every year - up to USD \$11.49 billion for Africa alone which concentrates almost half of identified IUU vessels, with West Africa revealed as global epicentre of these activities with 40 percent of cases.
 18 2.3.
 One-third of IUU vessels are flagged to China, many other use flags of convenience 20 2.4.
 Top 10 companies own nearly one-quarter of total vessels involved in IUU fishing 24 2.5.
-Spanish tuna giant Albacora SA, Europe's largest reported IUU fishing company 32 3.
-Case stud dies: IUU fishing in Africa and Latin America 39 3.1.
+Spanish tuna giant Albacora SA, Europe ́s largest reported IUU fishing company 32 3.
+Case stud lies: IUU fishing in Africa and Latin America 39 3.1.
 Argentina, uncontrolled illegal fishing 39 3.2.
 Senegal fisheries: a deeply secretive sector 43 4.
-Illegal fisl hing vessels and owners: insufficient regulations 47 4.1.
+Illegal fish ning vessels and owners: insufficient regulations 47 4.1.
 Financial transparency in fisheries, a missing link 48 4.2.
 Lack of IUU vessel data 50 5.
-Conclusio on and recommendations 53 Anne ex 1: Data an d Methodology 57 Anne ex 2: Top 10 companies' fishing vessels reported to be engaged in IUU fishing 60
+Conclusio on and recommendations 53 Anne x 1: Data an d Methodology 57 Δnno v 2: Tap 10 companies' fishing vessels reported to be engaged in IIII fishing 60